Everything in Moderation

 Have you seen the new Netflix series featuring KonMari?

-There’s been some backlash against the show because they feature middle-class Americans who have accumulated so much stuff they need to pay someone to help them choose what to throw away.
+There’s been some backlash against the show because it features middle-class Americans who have accumulated so much stuff that they need to pay someone to help them choose what to throw away.

 By the way, does anyone know what the daily recommended dosage of chocolate-covered almonds is?